 - The Apple Education Learning Series is now available to support schools and educators with remote learning resources.
 This series is presented by the Apple Education Leadership and Learning teams.
 Each video is designed to help educators use the built-in features of their Apple products to enable remote learning for all students.

-- Teachers can join Apple Teacher, a free, self-paced professional learning program, to build skills on iPad devices and Mac computers that directly apply to activities with students.
+- Teachers can join Apple Teacher, a free, self-paced professional learning programme, to build skills on iPad devices and Mac computers that directly apply to activities with students.

-- Apple devices come with built-in accessibility features to accommodate all learners, such as VoiceOver for students who are blind or have low-vision, Voice Control for students with motor disabilities, and closed captions for students who are deaf or hard of hearing.
-Learn more about accessibility in Apple devices.
+- Apple devices come with built-in accessibility features to accommodate all learners, such as VoiceOver for students who are blind or have low vision, Voice Control for students with motor disabilities, and closed captions for students who are deaf or hard of hearing.
+Find out more about accessibility in Apple devices.

-- Learn how to clean your Apple devices.
+- Find out how to clean your Apple devices.

 1. The Schoolwork app is named Classwork in Australia and New Zealand.

-2. Some resources mentioned in this document might not be available outside of the United States.
+2. Some resources mentioned in this document may not be available outside the United States.